-Describe the nutritional and environmental requirements of microorganisms for growth,
+• Describe the nutritional and environmental requirements of microorganisms for growth,

-Describe the inditional and environmental requirements of microbigatisms of growth, applying this information towards an understanding of microbial growth control methods.

-- Describe the relationship between infectious microorganisms and body defence mechanisms developed to combat them. - Integrate knowledge obtained of microbiology with the field of public health.
+- applying this information towards an understanding of microbial growth control methods. - Describe the relationship between infectious microorganisms and body defence mechanisms developed to combat them. - Integrate knowledge obtained of microbiology with the field of public health.